smklevi/homePage/README.md

 # Welcome to my HomePage's repo I made for personal use!

 Feel free to **use it** if you happen to like it!
-*(Just type the repo name 'smklevi.github.io' in your url address bar and you're good to go)*
+*(Just type the repo name 'smklevi.xyz' in your url address bar and you're good to go)*

 Also feel free to request any changes you'd like to see, I'm curious what your ideas are.